reshiramv56/tts_repo/README.md

 | Manual Language Lock | No | No | No |

 **Analysis:**
-Chatterbox offers the best customization but lacks explicit language locking.
+Chatterbox-TTS-Extended offers the best customization but lacks explicit language locking.

 ---